MONDAY, October 29, 2020 – Did you know that the Nutrition Facts label changed to highlight the amount of added sugars in food.

 To make things simpler for consumers, the FDA proposed a new line on the Nutrition Facts label that totals up all these sources of added sugar.
 The line would note the number of grams of added sugar and the percentage they contribute to an average person’s daily calorie count.

-Unfortunately, the FDA has delayed implementation of the label until 2020, Micha said.
+Unfortunately, the FDA has delayed implementation of the label until this year, 2020, Micha said.

 “What these results tell us is that there is a need for timely implementation of this label,” Micha said.

 For this study, Micha and her colleagues used an already validated model that takes into account a variety of information — including demographics, risk factors, dietary habits and diseases — to project the impact of the revised Nutrition Facts label on consumers’ food choices, their long-term health, and the economic cost of heart disease and type 2 diabetes.

 Previous studies have shown that better information does help consumers make smarter food choices, Micha and her team said.
 For example, trans-fat labeling led people to avoid products rich in these very unhealthy fats, which prompted the food industry to remove them from products.

 Dr. Reshmi Srinath, director of the Mount Sinai Weight and Metabolism Management Program, in New York City, expects the same would occur if people had better information at hand about added sugars.

 “In my experience, people are now more conscious of their sugar intake, are reviewing food labels, and want to make healthier food choices.
 Clear labeling of sugar content is crucial in helping people make these right choices,” said Srinath, an assistant professor with the Icahn School of Medicine at Mount Sinai.